sclab-io/sclab-mysql-connector/README.md

 This connector provides functionality for retrieving data using MySQL in SCLAB Studio.

 ## Features
+- Connect to MySQL with connection pool
+- MQTT message publish using SQL Query with interval
-- Automatic generation of API endpoint
+- Create REST API endpoint with SQL Query
-- API security using JWT token
+- JWT for HTTP authorization
-- Automatic MQTT connection and message transmission
-- Processing of data into JSON format
+- Processing of result data into JSON format

 By adding a query in the format of "QUERY_1=mqtt;query;topic;interval ms" to the .env file, SQL is automatically executed to connect and retrieve data from SCLAB.